HoGentTIN/infra-labs/assignment/1-containers.md

 ### Portainer

 We already pre-installed and spun up a container with [Portainer](https://www.portainer.io/), a web-ui for managing containers.
-Strictly speaking, Portainer is not necessary for completing the lab assignment, but it can help novice Docker users to explore the environment: container state, images, networks, etc. If the `vagrant up` command finished successfully, you can access the web UI by opening a web browser and entering URL <http://192.168.56.20:9000/>.
+Strictly speaking, Portainer is not necessary for completing the lab assignment, but it can help novice Docker users to explore the environment: container state, images, networks, etc. Portainer provides similar features as [Docker Desktop](https://docs.docker.com/desktop/).
+Docker Desktop, however, can only be run on Windows or Mac.

+If the `vagrant up` command finished successfully, you can access the web UI by opening a web browser and entering URL <http://192.168.56.20:9000/>.
 The `dockerlab` VM can be reached from the physical system with IP address 192.168.56.20 (check this by pinging the VM!).
 Portainer, by default, listens on port 9000.

 The fist time you access the Portainer web UI, you will be asked to create an admin user and password: